Tropical Storm Dianmu (2021): Meteorological history

 On September 21 at 21:00 UTC, the United States Joint Typhoon Warning Center (JTWC) started to monitor an area of low-pressure in the South China Sea, 168 nmi to the northwest of Puerto Princesa, Philippines.
 At that time, infrared imagery revealed a low-level circulation center being defined and organized with its convection onto its western semicircle.
 Environmental analysis on the area depicted a favorable path for tropical cyclogenesis, with low wind shear, good outflow and warm 29-30 C sea surface temperatures.
 However, at that time, the agency only estimated the system's probability of development to “low” as forecast ensembles only indicated a slow formation of the storm in the next 24 hours until 09:30 UTC on the next day, when they raised it to “medium” and subsequently upgraded it to a tropical depression at 15:00 UTC that day.
 However, the Japan Meteorological Agency did the same three hours later.

 A rapidly organizing system, the depression was steered west-northwestward by the southern periphery of a low to mid-level subtropical ridge to the north.
-As it neared the coast of Vietnam, the JMA further upgraded the depression to a tropical storm, assigning it the name Dianmu from its naming lists at 06:00 UTC on September 23; the JTWC did the same three hours later based on microwave images and radar coverage.
+As it neared the coast of Vietnam, the JMA further upgraded the depression to a tropical storm, assigning it the name Dianmu from its naming lists at 06:00 UTC on September 23; (Note: The name Dianmu (Mandarin: 电母, [tiɛn˥˩ mu˧˩˧]) was contributed by China and refers to Dianmu, the goddess of lightning in Mandarin.) the JTWC did the same three hours later based on microwave images and radar coverage.
 As Dianmu made landfall over the Vietnamese provinces of Thua Thien Hue and Quang Ngai on the early hours of September 24 with winds of 35 kn, the JTWC issued its final bulletin on the storm as it weakened considerably over the country at 15:00 UTC, although it remained a tropical storm upon its final issuance.
 The JMA, meanwhile, downgraded Dianmu back to a tropical depression twelve hours later before it issued its final warning on the system as it dissipated as a remnant low at 12:00 UTC on September 24.
 However, its remnants crossed into the Bay of Bengal, where it intensified to a low-pressure area before it moved inland for the second time over West Bengal.